 - You suffer hearing loss for more than 24 hours.

 - The attack is different than your typical (previous) episodes or does not respond to home treatments including prescribed medications.

-If you are not recommended for a treatment then you can go to a hospital’s emergency department for the further evaluation to know about the other causes or symptoms which can cause other health problems.
+If your doctor recommends treatment, then you can go to a hospital’s emergency department. here you will get a further evaluation to know about the other causes or symptoms causing other health problems.